 Through this blog, you will also get an rundown of the benefits and drawbacks of each tool, as well as examples, tips, and advice for determining which ones will work best for you.

-With the emergence of modern technologies and the growing competition of web developers in Bangladesh, it is important to stay updated with the latest tools used by various professional web developers worldwide.
+With the emergence of modern technologies and the growing competition of web developers in Bangladesh, it is important to stay updated with the effective approaches used by various professional web developers worldwide.

-If we look at Bangladesh alone, we can witness that the country has been regularly being ranked among the best places to work as a freelancer on platforms like oDesk, eLance, and others according to the report in Databd.co.
+If we look at Bangladesh alone, we can witness that the country has been regularly being ranked among the best places to work as a freelancer on platforms like oDesk, eLance, and others according to the report in Databd.
 Moreover, with more than 1500 software companies, web development in Bangladesh is on the rise due to the increased demand for establishing a digital presence.
-Therefore, web developers face a surge of competition in the highly growing industry and in this environment, it gets very easy for a novice web developer to lose courage and motivation.
+Therefore, web developers face a surge of competition in the highly growing industry, and in this environment, it gets very easy for a novice web developer to lose courage and motivation

 In saying that, I want to remind my fellow readers who cannot wait to start developing their first site, it may seem intriguing to start with the tools but speaking from personal experience and to get your learning organized, you can start with the fundamentals of web developing first so that you can utilize the tools the best way that suits you.

 Bringing Out the Full Potential of Browsers

 As a web developer, you might have your favourite browser to work on or for browsing like many other web developers in Bangladesh who sometimes use a single browser for various reasons such as battery life, incorporated tools or for the design itself.